Alex Saragoza, Professor Emeritus, UC Berkeley Ethnic Studies. Photo by Christina Hernandez

 Joining Our Faculty

 Our faculty are rock stars.
 That’s how our members view them, and how we do, too.
-From campus lecturers to professors emeriti, policy change-makers to subject-specific scholars, each carries a passion for their area of expertise and for the spirited give-and-take with students.
-Read interviews with faculty from our archives.
+From campus lecturers to Professors Emeriti, policy change-makers to subject-specific aficionados, each carries a passion for their area of expertise and for the lively, substantive and enlightening give-and-take with members.

 Benefits of Being an OLLI Educator